Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/GM-Guide.md

 ### Influence

-[[Core-Rules#influence|Influence]] is the player's leverage — their power to rewrite the story in small, believable ways.
+[Influence](worlds/haven/Core-Rules.md#influence) is the player's leverage — their power to rewrite the story in small, believable ways.

 When a player spends Influence, they're claiming narrative authority: changing a detail in advance, or bending the odds their way.